greglange/gocards/README.md

 Cards are created using a text editor using [Markdown](https://www.markdownguide.org/basic-syntax/) or some syntax unique to Gocards.

-Gocards runs a local web server and cards are done in a web browser.
+Gocards runs a local web server and cards are practiced in a web browser.

 There are few ways images can be used in cards.
 Cards don't just have to be text.